 What you can do

-- Write down the symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Symptoms you're experiencing, including any that may seem unrelated to the reason for your appointment

-- Make a list of all medications you're taking, as well as any herbs, vitamins or other supplements.
+- All medications you're taking, as well as any herbs, vitamins or other supplements, and their dosages

 - Is this condition temporary or long lasting?